St Ladoca's Church, Ladock: Bells

-A new peal of six bells was installed in 1883 by Taylors of Loughborough.
-They replaced three bells dated 1870, 1743, and one from the time of King Charles II.
-The new bells, cast using the material of the older bells, were in the key of G, with the tenor weighing about 12 cwt.
-In 1926, the peal was augmented to eight bells by the addition of two treble bells.
+A new peal of six bells was installed in 1883 by William Aggett & Sons of Chagford, with the bells cast by John Taylor & Co of Loughborough.
+They replaced three older bells, two of which were dated 1670 and one 1715.
+In 1925, the peal was augmented to eight bells by the addition of two treble bells.

+In 2025, the bells underwent a restoration by Taylor’s of Loughborough.
+This involved recasting four bells (no. 3-6) and retuning the remainder.
+The 19th century wooden bell frames were replaced with cast-iron frames on a steel grillage, and the belfry floor was lowered by 5 feet to improve structural stability.
+The bells were removed from the tower on 15 June 2025 and formally rededicated by the Bishop of Truro on 29 March 2026.

 Organ

 The church contains an organ by Henry Willis.
 A specification of the organ can be found on the National Pipe Organ Register.